thoughtram/blog/_posts/2016-02-10-sponsoring-angularconnect-again.md

 title:      "Sponsoring AngularConnect.
 Again."
 date:       2016-02-10
 update_date:       2016-02-10
 summary:    "Today we are very happy to announce that we're going to sponsor AngularConnect - again!
-AngularConnect is the official Angular conference in Europe, taking place in London.
-We're  also going to run a training the day before to build your first Angular 2 app."
+We're also going to run an Angular 2 training the day before!"

 categories:
 - announcements